neoforged/.github/primers/26.1/index.md

 - `net.minecraft.gametest.framework.TestEnvironmentDefinition`
     - `$TimeOfDay` -> `$ClockTime`, not one-to-one
     - `$Timelines` - A test environment that uses a list of timelines.
-- `net.minecraft.network.protocol.game.ClientboundSetTimePacket` now takes in a map of clocks to their states instead of the day time `long` and `boolean`
+- `net.minecraft.network.protocol.game.ClientboundSetTimePacket` now takes in a map of clocks to their network states instead of the day time `long` and `boolean`
 - `net.minecraft.server`
     - `MinecraftServer`
         - `forceTimeSynchronization` -> `forceGameTimeSynchronization`, not one-to-one